shimpa1/provider-management/README.md

 Prometheus-Grafana repo is for public environments.
 It is used for creation of a Kubernetes monitoring system based on Prometheus which is collecting data and Grafana for displaying.
 A number of dashboards will already be created by default.

 Fluent-bit repo is for fluent-bit log collection, specifically optimized for Akash Providers.
-It will catch all pod logs running in a K8S or K3S system and ship them to Loki.
-Soon to be added a configmap that will only capture logs from akash-services namespace.
+The akash-services section is for capturing akash-services namespace pod logs only and the catchall section holds config files that will catch all pod logs running in a K8S or K3S system.
+Both systems ship logs to Loki.

 Fluentd repo is outdated and will not receive any further updates.